This FAQ provides information on the Aria storage engine.

 CREATE TABLE t1 (a int) ROW_FORMAT=FIXED TRANSACTIONAL=0 PAGE_CHECKSUM=0; CREATE TABLE t2 (a int) ROW_FORMAT=DYNAMIC TRANSACTIONAL=0 PAGE_CHECKSUM=0; SHOW CREATE TABLE t1; SHOW CREATE TABLE t2;

-format.
-If you want to have the data cached (something MyISAM doesn't support)
+DYNAMIC format.
+If you want to have the data cached (something MyISAM doesn't support) you should use

 CREATE TABLE t3 (a int) ROW_FORMAT=PAGE TRANSACTIONAL=0 PAGE_CHECKSUM=0; SHOW CREATE TABLE t3;

-You can use PAGE_CHECKSUM=1 also for non-transactional tables; This puts a page checksums on all index pages.
-It also puts a checksum on data pages if you use ROW_FORMAT=PAGE.
+PAGE_CHECKSUM=1 also for non-transactional tables; This puts a page checksums on all index pages.
+It also puts a checksum on data pages if you use

 - Code can easily be extended to only read the accessed columns (for example to skip reading blobs).